deNBI/cloud-user-docs/wiki/index.md

 ## [Quickstart](quickstart.md)

-Our quickstart section gives you a short introduction to the setup of our OpenStack Cloud so you can start a virtual machine.
+Our quickstart section gives you a short introduction to the setup of our OpenStack-Cloud, so you are prepared to start a virtual machine.

 ## OpenStack Concepts